julien-pham/TinyLlamaReader/README.md

 # 🧠 LLM Assistant for PDF Analysis

-This project allows you to ask questions about a collection of PDF documents using a local language model (TinyLlama) combined with semantic search.
+This project lets you interact with the content of your own PDF files by asking questions.
+It uses a local language model (TinyLlama) combined with semantic search based on sentence embeddings to retrieve relevant context and generate accurate, context-aware answers.
+All without relying on external APIs or internet access.

 ---